Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Derivation of equation

 \section{Derivation of equation~\eqref{eq_antiHtheorem1}}

-Our objective is to derive equation~\eqref{eq_antiHtheorem1}.
-For brevity of notation we will omit the integration measure $d^nqd^np$ in integrals over phase space.
-Expanding the differential of $S$ (from~\eqref{eq_Shannon}) to second order in $d\rho$:
+My objective is to derive equation~\eqref{eq_antiHtheorem1}.
+For brevity of notation I will omit the integration measure $d^nqd^np$ in integrals over phase space.
+Expanding the differential of $S$ (from~\eqref{eq_Gibbs}) to second order in $d\rho$:

-(In the last step we used the fact that $\int d\rho=d\int\rho=d1=0$.)
-We will now substitute into here for $d\rho$ from~\eqref{eq_ModdedStochasticLiouville}; however, notice that the non-stochastic terms from that equation will only contribute linearly (since terms of order $dt\,dW$ and $dt^2$ are negligible), so their final contribution to $dS$ will be same as already deduced in connection to master equation~\eqref{eq_ModdedLiouville} (c.f.~\eqref{eq_Htheorem}).
-We therefore need only consider here the contribution to $dS$ of the stochastic term in~\eqref{eq_ModdedStochasticLiouville}, that is $d\rho=\sqrt{\beta k\Omega^2}(A-\langle A\rangle)\rho\,dW$.
+(In the last step I used the fact that $\int d\rho=d\int\rho=d1=0$.)
+I will now substitute into here for $d\rho$ from~\eqref{eq_ModdedStochasticLiouville}.
+However, notice that the non-stochastic terms from that equation will only contribute linearly (since terms of order $dt\,dW$ and $dt^2$ are negligible), so their final contribution to $dS$ will be the same as already deduced in connection with master equation~\eqref{eq_ModdedLiouville} (cf.~\eqref{eq_Htheorem}).
+One therefore need only calculate here the contribution to $dS$ of the stochastic term in~\eqref{eq_ModdedStochasticLiouville}; that is of $d\rho=\sqrt{8k}(A-\langle A\rangle)\rho\,dW$.
 Substituting this into~\eqref{eq_dSaux}, and in the following step using the rule of It\^o calculus $dW^2=dt$: